China battles multiple outbreaks, driven by stealth omicron – KION546

 Associated Press

-TAIPEI, Taiwan (AP) — The fast-spreading “stealth omicron” variant is fueling China’s biggest COVID-19 outbreak in two years, with 1,337 locally transmitted cases being reported across dozens of mainland cities.
-The vast majority of those counted Monday were in far northeastern Jilin province.
-But the locked-down city of Shenzhen reported 75 as residents began the first of three rounds of mass testing.
-Case numbers in mainland China are still small relative to Europe, the U.S., or even the city of Hong Kong.
+TAIPEI, Taiwan (AP) — The “stealth omicron” variant is fueling China’s biggest COVID-19 outbreak in two years, with 1,337 local cases tallied across the mainland.
+The majority were in far northeastern Jilin province, which effectively banned personal movement throughout the province starting Monday.
+In Shanghai, authorities are locking down individual buildings rather than the whole city, but cases are rising.
+Numbers in mainland China are still low relative to Europe, the U.S., or even the city of Hong Kong.
 But until now, China has seen very few infections since its strict Wuhan lockdown two years ago.
-The government has held fast to its zero-tolerance strategy, focused on stopping the virus as fast as possible with lockdowns and mandatory quarantines for close contacts.
+The government is maintaining its zero-tolerance strategy to stop the virus quickly with lockdowns and mandatory quarantines for close contacts.